shamsasari/jackson-jdk17-issue/README.md

-# Jackson Java Module Issue
+# Jackson Kotlin Java Modules Issue

 This is a bare bones Gradle project which reproduces [the issue](https://github.com/FasterXML/jackson-databind/issues/3319) in Jackson 2.13.x whereby a _Kotlin_ project which has Java modules enabled encounters the following error: